Ebola cases fall in West Africa, but challenges remain - WHO

 "Each of the three countries reported an increase in security incidents related to the Ebola response compared with the previous week," the report said, referring to an upswing in the number of threats and violence against health workers.

-Experts blame ignorance and fear for contributing to the disease's rapid early spread in West Africa in the worst outbreak on record.
-Violent attacks on healthcare facilities and workers and other incidents have continued despite large-scale education campaigns.

-A source at Guinea's justice ministry told Reuters on Wednesday that 23 people have been convicted of violence against healthcare workers or Ebola treatment centers and given prison sentences ranging from six months to one year.
-Thirteen others have received suspended sentences.

-Guinea and Sierra Leone also combined to report 84 unsafe burials, the WHO said.
+Guinea and Sierra Leone also combined to report 84 unsafe burials.
 Over 40 new confirmed cases were identified through testing after individuals had died in the community, away from treatment facilities, raising the risk of further transmission.